diodechain/website/_posts/2020-01-20-getting-started-with-diode-live-video-streaming-with-raspberry-pi.md

 ![](../assets/img/blog/Diode_demo_00.png)

-Go to Diode’s [Github page](https://github.com/diodechain); install the [Diode go client](https://github.com/diodechain/diode_go_client).
+Go to Diode’s [GitHub page](https://github.com/diodechain); install the [Diode go client](https://github.com/diodechain/diode_go_client).
 You need to have the [Go](https://golang.org/) programming language installed on your computer.
 It would be best to use the newer versions of Go.
 Go to Diode’s [prenet website](/prenet/); register your fleet contract.
 To run the diode_go_client, use the command: make build.

 Add your device to the Whitelist.
-Confirm the [Metamask](https://metamask.io/) transaction.
+Confirm the [MetaMask](https://metamask.io/) transaction.
 It takes about 40 seconds or less for the new block to be added to the Diode Chain.
 What goes behind is the [Blockquick](https://eprint.iacr.org/2019/579.pdf) algorithm doing its work in finalizing a block.

 How do we know if the device has been added to the Whitelist?
 One way to check is to notice whether any error messages appear.
 If you still see messages like “Device was not whitelisted,” it means it has not been properly set up yet.
 If you stop seeing these kinds of error messages, it means you’re good to go!